HenrikJoreteg/human-javascript/ch06 - models.md

 var Backbone = require('backbone');
 var WidgetModel = require('./models/widget')

-// Or main export from this module (just the collection) module.exports = Backbone.Collection.extend({
+// Our main export from this module (just the collection) module.exports = Backbone.Collection.extend({
   // Specify the model type for this collection
   model: WidgetModel,